Skip to Content

 A great bare-bones blue poly tarp is available everywhere for less than $20, like this one at Amazon.

-For a lighter-weight option, the Peregrine Ultralight Tarp is a decent choice.
-It’s only 1¼ lbs and utilizes silicone waterproofing and taped seams.
-I like this one because it has extra loops inside to hang a flashlight.
+For a lighter-weight option, the Noah’s Tarp is a decent choice.
+It has taped seams, so you don’t need to worry about waterproofing.
+I like this one because it has little pockets to tuck in your guy lines when packing up.
 This is my favorite for hammock camping, but it is not cheap.
 However, it is definitely less expensive than an ultralight tent.

-Even if you choose a tent to shelter in, a tarp is still a good idea.
+A tarp is still a good idea, even if you choose a tent to shelter in.
 Maybe even a few tarps.
 And some paracord.

 Choosing a Tent or Tarp: A Final Word